JamFox/quartz.jamfox.dev/content/Books/How the World Thinks - global philosophy.md

 ---
-title: How the World Thinks
+title: How the World Thinks - global philosophy
 draft: false
 date: 2023-10-03
 ---